lblabr/d8w3css/README.txt

 Simply add the main menu to the horizontal region or the vertical region.
 6- Drupal8 W3CSS Theme comes with 22 predefined w3css theme.
 Simply insert the
 name of any of the predefined theme.
+7- Drupal8 W3CSS Theme comes with 6 color libraries.
+(US Highway Colors, US
+Safety Colors, Camouflage Colors, Vivid Colors, European Signal Colors and Food Colors).
+You can create unlimited color themes.
-7- Drupal8 W3CSS Theme comes with ability to create your own private w3.css
+8- Drupal8 W3CSS Theme comes with ability to create your own private w3.css
 theme and apply it to your site.
-8- Drupal8 W3CSS Theme comes with 8 social media links easy to configure.
+9- Drupal8 W3CSS Theme comes with 8 social media links easy to configure.
-9- Drupal8 W3CSS Theme has a top region with three flexible blocks.
+10- Drupal8 W3CSS Theme has a top region with three flexible blocks.
 Block width will change automatically based on the number of assigned blocks.
 Block share equal width based on number of assigned blocks.
 (Example, If you have only two blocks in top area block, Block share 50% each block, If you assign three it